 About Dana Simon

-Dana Simon is a recently retired adult and reference librarian with the New York Public Library.
+Dana Simon recently retired as a librarian with the New York Public Library.
 As a librarian, Dana organized several Low Vision Technology Fairs and a series of programs bringing art and museums to people with low vision.
-She also wrote on the Art and Low Vision Blog on the New York Public Library blog space; together with artist and Fulbright scholar Fotis Flevotomos, and librarian Brigid Cahalan.
+She also wrote on the Art and Low Vision Blog on the New York Public Library blogspace; together with artist and Fulbright scholar Fotis Flevotomos, and librarian Brigid Cahalan.